rancher-sandbox/rancher-desktop/bats/README.md

           sudo apt install shellcheck
           ```

-        - `Shfmt` is available as snap application.
-If your distribution has snap installed, you can install shfmt using command:
+        - `shfmt` is available as a snap application.
+If your distribution has snap installed, you can install `shfmt` using the command:

           ```
           sudo snap install shfmt
           ```
-          The other way to install Shfmt is by using the following one-liner command:
+          The other way to install `shfmt` is by using the following one-liner command:

           ```
           curl -sS https://webinstall.dev/shfmt | bash